Xovesh/Personal-Projects/chess/README.md

 Unfinished things:
 - Check / Checkmate alerts

-Future improvements
-- Colors Update

-You can play with without the features that are above
+You can play with without the features that above mentioned.

+NOTE: The white pieces are a little bit confusing